DongkwanYi/OLEDBOXER/README.md

 Hi,

-This repository is for 2.42" OLED mod of Radiomaster BOXER, TX12, TX12MK2, ZORRO, POCKET, MT12(Surface TX) transmitter(BW screen radios).
+This repository is for 2.42" OLED mod of Radiomaster BOXER, TX12, TX12MK2, ZORRO, POCKET, MT12(Surface TX) And

+Jumper T12MAX transmitter(BW screen radios).

 On August 3 2023, based on EdgeTX v2.8.4, code for OLED was developed.